teambit/docs/docs/ci.md

 Add the BIT_TOKEN as [environment variable](https://devcenter.heroku.com/articles/config-vars#managing-config-vars)

+### Azure pipelines

+Use the [npm authenticate task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/package/npm-authenticate?view=azure-devops) to setup the `.npmrc` configuration in your pipeline.

 ## Bit imported components

 When using Bit imported components, there are multiple ways to run CI: